tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

     std::string serialize( double interestRate ) const;
 };

+// This is a terse-syntax style template function.
+Whether the author knew he or
-std::string formatLogarithmicValue( IntegerSerializer &serializer, int integerValue ) {
+// she was writing a template is not necessarily clear. std::string formatLogarithmicValue( IntegerSerializer &serializer, int integerValue ) {
     return serializer.serialize( std::log( integerValue ) );